FortiPower/PowerFGT/README.md

 It is possible to `monitor` FortiGate

+* `Get-FGTMonitorFirewallAddressDynamic` List of Fabric Connector address objects and the IPs they resolve to.
 * `Get-FGTMonitorFirewallAddressFQDN` List of FQDN address objects and the IPs they resolved to
 * `Get-FGTMonitorFirewallPolicy` List traffic statistics for firewall policies
 * `Get-FGTMonitorFirewallSession` List all active firewall sessions